 The board and its committees

-The company has adopted a decentralised approach to the management of its day-today divisional operations, subject to compliance by the divisions with the group control and approvals framework and the systems and governance policies set by the board.
+The company has adopted a decentralised approach to the management of its day-to-day divisional operations, subject to compliance by the divisions with the group control and approvals framework and the systems and governance policies set by the board.

-Save where pre-approved materiality levels apply, decisions on material matters are reserved for the board, including but not limited to decisions on the allocation of capital resources, the authorisation of capital expenditure, property transactions, borrowings and investments.
-Decisions are made by the board taking into account the legitimate interests and expectations of stakeholders and the sustainability of the group’s operations.
+Save where pre-approved materiality levels apply, decisions on material matters are reserved for the board, including, but not limited to, decisions on the allocation of capital resources, the authorisation of capital expenditure, property transactions, borrowings and investments.
+Decisions made by the board take into account the legitimate interests and expectations of stakeholders and the sustainability of the group’s operations.

 Compliance with legal, best practice guidelines and

-KAP has met its reporting requirements relating to King IV™, the Listings Requirements of the JSE and the 2008 Companies Act (as amended) together with the Companies Regulations (jointly ‘the Act’).
+KAP has met its reporting requirements relating to King IV™, the Listings Requirements of the JSE (‘JSE Listings Requirements’) and the Companies Act, No. 71 of 2008, (as amended) together with the Companies Regulations, 2011 (jointly ‘the Act’).